-It's a form of harassment in Las Vegas to send threatening or obscene letters.
+NRS 207.180 is the Nevada law that prohibits sending threatening or obscene letters.
 This includes not just letters on paper but also electronic media such as text messaging and email.
+The statute states:

-Upon conviction, a judge may impose fines and even jail.
+Upon conviction for violating NRS 207.180, a judge may impose up to $1,000 and/or up to six (6) months in jail.
 But an experienced Nevada criminal defense lawyer might be able to persuade the prosecutor to reduce or even dismiss the charge completely.

-This article explains the Nevada offense of sending threatening or obscene writings.
+In this article, our Las Vegas criminal defense attorneys explain the Nevada offense of sending threatening or obscene writings under NRS 207.180.
 Scroll down to read about the law, possible punishments and potential defenses.

 Many people assume that the First Amendment allows you to say anything to anyone without punishment.
-That's not necessarily true when the content is harassing or vulgar.
-Consequently, it's unlawful in Nevada to send someone a letter -- or other writing -- that's threatening and/or obscene:
+That is not necessarily true when the content is harassing or vulgar.
+Consequently, it is unlawful in Nevada to send someone a letter -- or other writing -- that's threatening and/or obscene:

 Stated in NRS 207.180, the legal definition of a threatening letter in Las Vegas Nevada makes it a crime for anyone to knowingly send any writing that: